codeamazone/rock-paper-scissors/readme.md

 # How to Play

+- Make sure you have python installed
-- install Python and start the game in your console
+- Fork/clone the repository and open the project directory in your console.
+- Start the game by entgering the following command

 ```
 python game.py
 ```

-- After entering your name, press Enter to play the default version or enter as many own options as you wish, separated by a comma (without spaces) and then Enter
+- After entering your name, you will be asked for your custom options.
+Enter them, separated by a comma and a space.
+If you woud like to play with the default options, just press "Enter" instead.

 ## Possible commands:

-Pick one of the defined options
+### Pick one of the defined options

 ```
 rock